SkylerPIlot/queue-helper/README.md

 Note that this plug-in will not do anything without a separate key, handed out to BAS members.

-In case of any issues, feel free to contact Furret#0083 on Discord.
+In case of any issues, feel free to contact Furret on Discord.